Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray diffraction imaging: Results

 \subsection{Crystal B with voids}

-To confirm the results in Section \ref{subsec:Crystal_A}, a second crystal from the same synthesis batch was measured in a separate experiment at different temperatures and for different reflections.
+To confirm the results in Sec. \ref{subsec:Crystal_A}, a second crystal from the same synthesis batch was measured in a separate experiment at different temperatures and for different reflections.
 The tensor components and average morphology for crystal B are shown in Fig. \ref{fig:Tensor_slices_B}.
 The individual reflections used for this computation are discussed in Appendix \ref{appendix:Individual_reconstructions}.
 This crystal is 600 nm in length and, unlike crystal A, showed no signs of dislocations.
 Rather, crystal B contained spherical-shaped regions where the effective electron density falls well below that of the rest of the crystal, which we consider to be ``voids''.
-These voids, highlighted as colored circles in Fig. \ref{fig:Tensor_slices_B} in the $y-z$ plane, appeared in slightly different locations for different reflections, as indicated by the colors.
+These voids, highlighted as colored circles in Fig. \ref{fig:Tensor_slices_B} in the \textit{y-z} plane, appeared in slightly different locations for different reflections, as indicated by the colors.

 Fig. \ref{fig:Void_overlap} shows a translucent overlap of the normalized amplitude for the three measured reflections.
 Despite strong overlap along the surfaces of each reconstruction, there is poor overlap for the voids at each temperature.
 However, the voids for each reflection have relatively consistent positions across different temperatures, though their sizes are slightly different.
 The size differences were due to minor variations in the reconstructed amplitude surrounding the voids.
+The voids only represent the amplitude region that falls below the threshold of 0.20, but the volume of lower amplitude likely is larger than the void shown in each reflection and can overlap with the other volumes of lower amplitude in the other reflections (see Fig. \ref{fig:Individual_reconstructions_B_amp} in Appendix \ref{appendix:Individual_reconstructions}).
 The lack of electron density information in the reconstructions implies that the void regions were either not diffracting under the given Bragg conditions or the information was not captured by the detector.
+Since the voids appear uniquely in certain reflections, one possibility is that the center of crystal B is composed of multiple smaller, crystalline impurities, forming the seed during hydrothermal synthesis.
+These smaller impurities would diffract under certain Bragg conditions, similar to twin domains within a crystal \cite{Ulvestad2015b}.